 The booklet discusses in detail and in simple language agricultural biotechnology as it compares with conventional breeding, the agricultural biotechnology tools used in crops such as tissue culture and micropropagation, molecular breeding and marker-assisted selection, and genetic engineering and GM crops.
 A section on Answers to Frequently Asked Questions for food safety and environmental issues was also included to clarify important public concerns.

 Country Biotech Facts and Trends are one- to two-page summaries that highlight the commercialization of biotech crops in the developing countries.
 Data on biotech crop commercialization (hectarage and adoption), approvals and planting, benefits and future prospects in each country are presented in a brief and easily understandable manner.
-The contents are all based on the annual ISAAA Brief on the Global Report of Commercialized Biotech/GM Crops, authored by Clive James.
+The contents are all based on the annual ISAAA Brief on the Global Report of Commercialized Biotech/GM Crops.

 Short documents on adoption, adopting countries, traits and benefits of major biotech crop.